 In the summer?
 Like a summer

-The problem of all Season tires emerges especially in summer, as it is a winter tire adapted to “hold” even in the hot period.
-The result, very often, is disappointing: the braking spaces are lengthened, the grip in the corners is not the best, and the driving precision leaves to be desired.
+The problem of all Season tires emerges, especially in summer, as it is a winter tire adapted to “hold” even in the hot period.
+The result is often disappointing: the braking spaces are lengthened, the grip in the corners is not the best, and the driving precision leaves to be desired.
 Even the duration is not at the height of a summer tire.

 Michelin CrossClimate plus Winter Review

 It’s summer, but a winter certificate.
 On the side of the Michelin CrossClimate plus, in fact, there is the symbol of the mountain with three peaks with a snowflake (3 Peaks Mountain SnowFlake) that certifies the passing of a regulatory test in winter conditions.
 A guarantee of performance on snow.
 But what are the driving sensations on a snowy background?

 The adhesion in acceleration and braking on the snow of the CrossClimate Plus are from winter tire, so when all of a sudden you are in the midst of snowfall, you can count on a level of adhesion that does not compromise the safety of gear thanks to the 3d Lamella At full depth.
 A great advantage if we think that in summer they behave like a summer tire.

 The drawback on the snow compared to a quality winter-such as the Alpin of the same Michelin-concerns the lower directionality because the shoulder of the CrossCliame + is rigid and free of lamellas to guarantee a grip and a precision driving from Summer Tyre, essential if you plan to keep the same tires all year round.